chekka/heinlein-wp/htdocs/wp-content/plugins/admin-site-enhancements/README.md

 ### Disable Components

 * **Disable Gutenberg**.
 Disable the Gutenberg block editor for some or all applicable post types.
 Optionally disable frontend block assets.
-* **Disable Block-Based Widgets Settings Screen**.
-Restores the classic widgets settings screen when using a classic (non-block) theme.
+[ASE Pro](https://www.wpase.com/rdme-to-web) adds an option to disable only on / except on certain post types.
 * **Disable Comments**.
 Disable comments for some or all public post types.
+[ASE Pro](https://www.wpase.com/rdme-to-web) adds an option to disable only on / except on certain post types.
 * **Disable REST API**.
 Disable REST API access for non-authenticated users and remove URL traces from &lt;head&gt;, HTTP headers and WP RSD endpoint.
 * **Disable Feeds**.
 Disable all RSS, Atom and RDF feeds.
 * **Disable All Updates**.
 Completely disable core, theme and plugin updates and auto-updates.
 Will also disable update checks, notices and emails.
 * **Disable Smaller Components**.
-Prevent smaller components from running or loading. e.g. generator &lt;meta&gt; tag, version number, Windows Live Writer (WLW) manifest &lt;link&gt; tag, Really Simple Discovery (RSD) &lt;link&gt; tag, WordPress shortlink &lt;link&gt; tag in &lt;head&gt;, and also dashicons CSS and JS files, emoji support and jQuery Migrate.
+Prevent smaller components from running or loading. e.g. generator &lt;meta&gt; tag, version number, Windows Live Writer (WLW) manifest &lt;link&gt; tag, Really Simple Discovery (RSD) &lt;link&gt; tag, WordPress shortlink &lt;link&gt; tag in &lt;head&gt;, and also dashicons CSS and JS files, emoji support, jQuery Migrate and block-based widgets settings screen.

 ### Security